LaiYanKai/Misc/ee4308/4_install_ubuntu_software.md

     - `Ctrl+Shift+V` pastes text.

 ## 4.3&emsp;Upgrade and Install ROS2
+This installation is meant for **freshly installed** Ubuntu.
+There are configurations labeled as `[OPTIONAL]` in `humble_install.sh` that you may need to investigate if using an existing Ubuntu installation.

 1. In a terminal, download the installation script and assign permissions.
 The script is used for installing the lab computers.